Benjam11n/tp/docs/DeveloperGuide.md

     1. Load the application and run some commands.

-    1. Go into the folder where the jar file is stored and delete the savedata folder.
+    1. Go into the folder where the jar file is stored and delete the data folder.

     1. Re-run the application.